ProcopieGabi0112/1-Database-Design-Patterns/oracle/bookstore_db/1. design_pattern_db/README.md

           - [x] How do we want to do this with our main object?
           - [ ] There is no problem if we add tables to the scheme along the way.
 We can always return to this scheme and add more elements as long as we make the changes in the next scheme as well.
 - [x] Step 1.4.
 At this step we have tables that we will use and we want to see what are the relationships between these tables.
      - [ ] I will describe the process between two tables and the rest will be done exactly the same.
 If we consider the book and author table, then we can start to draw the relationships between the entities.
 These relationships are created based on a series of questions that we ask regarding the two tables that we have.
 There are 3 types of relationships that we can draw, namely One To One, One To Many and Many to Many.
 The sign of "One" is represented by a simple bar.
 The sign of "Many" is presented in many ways, but we will consider the "crow's foot" or "-<-" as the only sign that we will use at this moment.
+In theory, we have more type of notations.
+We can use "-<-" but can simply write above the bar M, M(1) or M(0) where this 1/0 represent the cardinality.
+In most cases, I have noticed that this notation is used to cross the middle of the bar with the verb you would use in the question you are about to ask.
           - [x] Step 1.4.1.
 Can a book be written by one author (one author), several authors?
                - [ ] If a book can be written by several authors, then we will put the sign for "Many" next to the author table.
                - [ ] The thing related to the existence of a book that may not have any author gives us the cardinality.
 This tells us if it is possible in our model to have a book that does not have an author.
 In this case, we must put a bar next to the "Many" sign next to the table.
 If we put this bar then we have to realize that a book can have one or more authors, but not necessarily only one.